Tuesday, January 29, 2013

 When a guard expression evaluates to True, all of the variables mentioned in the pattern with which it is associated are bound and can be used.

-Guards are a way of testing whether some property of a value are True or False.
+Guards are a way of testing whether some properties of a value are True or False.

 A guard is a Boolean expression.
 If it evaluates to True, the corresponding function body is used.
 If it evaluates to False, checking drops through to the next guard; etc.